drcongo/spammy-recruiters/README.md

 This is a list of UK recruitment companies who have a tendency to send out scattergun spam to digital agencies, in a format for dropping into your Gmail filters.

+If you’re anything like me you probably get several unsolicited emails per day from black-hat recruitment consultants.
+If you’re like me you’ve probably tried lots of ways of dealing with this, from replying to them asking to be removed from their database to publicly calling them out on Twitter.
+None of this works though, they keep emailing you, and new ones pop up on a regular basis.
+So let’s keep a collaborative list of the companies that spam us in a format ready for dropping into a Gmail filter.
+Let’s do it on GitHub so that anyone can add to it via pull requests, or fork it to create their own.
+Let’s make it impossible for these people to actually get through to any of us.

 ## Protip ##

 Install the Canned Response plugin from Google Labs, create a new filter in your Gmail / Google Apps, paste this list into the From field, and set Gmail to automatically reply with something like this: